 Perhaps his greatest success on the international stage came right at the end of his playing career, when he helped Iceland through to their first ever international finals, aged 37.
 At Euro 2016, Iceland were the surprise success of the tournament, famously defeating England 2-1 on their way to the last 16.

-Since retiring from the pitch, Gudjohnsen has taken up a variety of football pundit roles, and is a regular on our screens offering opinions for everyone from Sky to Fox, ITV to BeIN Sport.
+Since retiring from the pitch, Gudjohnsen has taken up a variety of Soccer pundit roles, and is a regular on our screens offering opinions for everyone from Sky to Fox, ITV to BeIN Sport.
 He also works with the Icelandic FA to promote the game in his native Iceland.

 International tours for some of the world's most successful event brands.Learn more